Ethics, Licensing and the APA / BPS / MHA 2017 Frameworks

 Dual-role in therapeutic-institutional settings.
 Forensic therapists in prison or secure hospital settings frequently operate in contexts where information from the therapy may reach the institutional authorities, either through the practitioner's own obligation to report dangerous disclosures, through management's access to clinical records, or through the practitioner's broader institutional role.
 The forensic therapist must be clear with the offender at the outset about what will and will not remain confidential, and must not use information obtained in the therapeutic context to inform risk management decisions without disclosure.

 The non-maleficence limit.
 The evidence base for some forensic treatment programmes is weaker than practitioners and institutions present it to be.
 The Ministry of Justice's 2017 meta-analysis finding that the UK Sex Offender Treatment Programme (SOTP) showed null-to-negative outcomes led to the programme's withdrawal, raising retrospective ethical questions about whether practitioners had an obligation to challenge the evidence base earlier.
+The treatment evidence base is examined more fully in sex-offender treatment and the Good Lives Model.
 The APA Specialty Guidelines and BPS DFP Guidelines both require practitioners to base their interventions on the best available evidence and to be honest about limitations of the evidence with commissioning agencies.

 In India, the Mental Healthcare Act 2017 § 103 creates specific rights for prisoners with mental illness, including rights to appropriate mental health treatment, and the BNSS 2023 § 367 creates procedural requirements for courts dealing with accused persons of unsound mind.
 Clinical psychologists providing therapeutic services under these provisions operate within the MHA 2017 ethical and rights framework, which establishes minimum standards of dignity, non-discrimination, and the right to refuse treatment that apply even within the institutional setting.